The Dutch ship that disguised itself as an island during World War II

 dutch-ww2-ship-in-harbour-without-island-disguise

-Not as exciting without the vegetation on, and definitely easier to spot.
+The wartime Dutch ship is not as exciting without the vegetation on and definitely easier to spot.
 Image: Nick-D/Wikimedia Commons/CC3.0

 Have you heard this story before?
 Tell us your thoughts on this ingenious Dutch plan in the comments below!